adedomin/independent-study/indep-study.md

 Without this, many of these tools have to run in a slower, synchronous[^why-slow] mode.
 For instance, Ansible to guarantee the order of execution, many Ansible modules must be put in synchronous mode[@ansible].

-[^why-slow]: Syncronous means that the tool has to wait for a task to fully complete before beginning another, which can be slower for I/O tasks; which may have to wait for the Operating System to read or write files.
+[^why-slow]: Synchronous means that the tool has to wait for a task to fully complete before beginning another, which can be slower for I/O tasks; which may have to wait for the Operating System to read or write files.

 Ideally AutomateJS will allow for users to dictate which collection of modules must occur in order or can occur in parallel, whether they are asynchronous or not.